Barcelona › When To Go

 Barcelona in May

-- Formula 1 – The Cucuit de Catalunya, located about 20 kilometers north of Barcelona near Montmelo, hosts the Barcelona Formula 1 race, which takes place over three days every year in mid-May, May 13-15 in 2016.
+- Formula 1 – The Circuit de Catalunya, located about 20 kilometers north of Barcelona near Montmelo, hosts the Barcelona Formula 1 race, which takes place over three days every year in mid-May.
 This is a great opportunity to see some of the best Formula 1 drivers in the world compete in one of the most important races.

-- Corpus Christi – This day honoring the Holy Eucharist falls in late May or June, on May 26 in 2016.
+- Corpus Christi – This day honoring the Holy Eucharist falls in late May or June.
 During this festival, solemn processions can be seen through the city, and the streets of Sitges are blanketed with flowers.

 Barcelona in June

-- Primavera Sound – Held during the first week of June, from June 1-5 in 2016, Primavera Sound is the world’s biggest indie and alternative music festival.
+- Primavera Sound – Held during the first week of June, Primavera Sound is the world’s biggest indie and alternative music festival.
 Events take place mainly in Barcelona’s Parc del Form, and are complemented by a large number of concerts at various venues in the Raval neighborhood.

-- Sonar Festival – This three-day electronic and advanced music festival held annually in mid-June (June 16-18, 2016), is the biggest of its kind in Europe.
+- Sonar Festival – This three-day electronic and advanced music festival held annually in mid-June, is the biggest of its kind in Europe.